 - Scratch the post with your own fingers.
 The noise created will make your cat curious about the post.

 - Catnip the post.
 Not all cats respond to catnip, but those who do are likely to rub, chew, and scratch objects that smell of catnip.
 If your cat gets her claws into the cat tree because of catnip, she is likely to understand the benefits of the scratchable surface.
 You can buy catnip packs in pet stores and on-line; just get a small pinch and rub it onto the scratching post surface.
 Seal the rest of the catnip in an airtight container.

 DO NOT put your cat’s paws on the post’s surface using force.
 This will not work.
 It will likely make your cat confused and stressed.
 Worse, she will be likely to avoid the negative experience in future by not coming close to the post…or to you.

 Prevent your cat from scratching your furniture

 The fact that you got your cat to favor the scratching post does not guarantee that he will not use old spots such as your sofa, carpet, or walls.
 The easiest workaround is to make those places physically inaccessible or undesirable for scratching.

 - Use double-sided sticky tape.
 You can put some tape over the scratched surface, and your cat will lose interest in it, because instead of sharpening claws, the surface will now stick to her paws.

 - Rearrange furniture.
 Put undesired spots out of comfortable reach for your cat.
-For example, if your cat prefers a certain area of wall, you can place a chair in front of it.
+For example, if your cat prefers a certain area of a wall, you can place a chair in front of it.
 Just temporarily.